artyom-mameev/quester/README.md

 - A clean package structure, with classes organized by purpose, area of responsibility, and level of abstraction;
-- Unified operations on regular users and oAuth2 users using a special abstraction;
-- Using AOP to avoid the boilerplate operation of adding the current user object to the Spring MVC model;
 - The layers of controllers, services, repositories and business objects are separated according to the principles of separation of concerns and loose coupling - each level handles only its own tasks and delegates other tasks to